mcgivrer/fromClassToGame/docs/chapters/08-scene-manager.md

 An `initialize()` method will be called at `Game` initialization time.

 A `dispose()` method will be called at `Game` exit to release all loaded resources from scenes, calling all `Scene.dispose()`.

+An `activate` method is activating a current scene on its name.

+## Loading scene from configuration file

+The `SceneManager` contains also a useful utility to load the scene classes list from the configuration file, ans create instances at activation.

+The `Scene`'s to be listed in the game engine are loaded from some configuration file attributes and the classes are loaded from classpath while the `intiialize()` method is called from `Game`.

+At activation time, the required 'named' scene class is instantiated from already class listed ones and store in the scenes instances list.

+Then it is declare `current` and game focus is set on this scene.

+> **INFO**<br/>See the - [Game_has_scene_with_objects.feature](../../src/test/resources/features/Game_has_scene_with_objects.feature) test scenarii for functional verification.